gilst/4d-plugin-curl/README.md

 # 4d-plugin-curl
-This is a 4D plugin implementation of libcurl and curl.
+This is a 4D plugin implementation of [libcurl and cURL](http://curl.haxx.se).

 Important
 ---